 Featured photo: Cook’s Bay in Moorea. © Philippe Bacchet

-What islands do you recommend Americans visit in Tahiti?
+Tahiti Tourism, tips for Americans: What islands do you recommend visiting in Tahiti?

 Remember there are 118 Tahitian islands to choose from in French Polynesia.
 So how do you choose?

 The main island of Tahiti is where you would first land if you arrive from overseas.
 Papeete Airport (FAAA) is the main airport from which to initiate your Tahiti adventure.